Skip to content

 A healthy young eye scatters some light — the cornea, lens and vitreous are transparent biological structures, not optically perfect ones — but the baseline is low enough that everyday glare sources do not produce a meaningful veil.

 Cataract.
 The single most important cause of disability glare in adults is gradual loss of transparency in the lens.
 Well before the change is enough to be called a clinically significant cataract, it is already enough to scatter measurably more light.
 The pattern across the clinical literature: contrast sensitivity drops, glare sensitivity drops more, and the gap between the two is the disability-glare signature.
-Aslam, Haider and Murray's review frames it this way — the lens scatter contributes a veiling component that grows with cataract grade, reducing the effective contrast of the retinal image regardless of the rest of the optics (Aslam, Haider & Murray, 2007).
+Aslam, Haider and Murray's review frames disability glare as the loss of retinal-image contrast caused by intraocular light scatter, or straylight: the lens contributes a veiling component that reduces the effective contrast of the retinal image, and cataract is the clinical setting where it most often matters.2

 Corneal disease.
 The cornea is the eye's first refractive surface and any structural change to it — scarring after infection or injury, corneal dystrophies, scars from previous refractive surgery, irregular astigmatism — adds scatter at the very front of the optical pathway.
 Corneal scatter tends to produce especially noticeable halos and starbursts around point sources.